erayd/libec-doc/chapters/usage.md

 ##ec_init()
 `ec_err_t ec_init(void);`

 Initialises libec and its dependencies.
-Returns a nonzero error code on failure.
+Returns a nonzero error code on failure. `ec_init()` must be called before any other function in the library.

 This function may be called more than once, but is not thread-safe.
 All other functions are thread-safe.